 Preposition lesson plans can be engaging and meaningful to students, and they can include more than preposition worksheets.

 Before a lesson on prepositions, I activate prior knowledge with a quick preposition activity.
 I use a box to create a visual for students with teaching prepositions: we cover a box with prepositions to practice locations.
 (You can download the pieces in my membership library.
 The sign-up form is at the bottom of this post.)
 The first day, I define prepositions and show students the list of prepositions in the presentation.

 Prepositions lend themselves to group work.
-Aside from the boxes, I ask students to find “preposition songs” on YouTube.
+Aside from creating boxes, I ask students to find “preposition songs” on YouTube.
 The songs are SUPER goofy, and my older students think they are funny.
 We play these songs during our preposition lessons or later as review.
 Eventually, I always end up with some students who sing the songs.

 As we transition into literature, I ask students to find prepositions from their reading (you could do prepositional phrases for advanced classes).
 If students need extra practice, we will complete a worksheet or task cards together.

 Since I teach grammar alongside literature, I connect preposition lessons to whatever short story we are reading.
-I also continually review parts of speech that we have previously covered.
+Moreover, I also continually review parts of speech that we have previously covered.
 The continual practice and low-pressure review make students comfortable with grammar.
 Then as we continue with literature lessons, I will point out prepositional phrases in use.
 Doing so shows students that grammar is not a separate piece of an ELA class.

 Pictures for teaching prepositions ia a great activity!
 Draw a picture, ask students to draw an image, or show students pictures.
 Partner students and ask them to give descriptions of the picture: around the barn, in the barn, next to the barn, and on.
 The presentation that I use has ten pictures, and I divide those pictures across many days of lessons.
 Pictures for teaching prepositions provide endless conversations and writing opportunities.

 Using pictures with prepositional phrases really activates prior knowledge.
 Students do know prepositions, and they know how to give directions or describe locations of objects.
 I’ve even allowed students to give me directions using prepositional phrases and walked around according to their prompts.
 It gets silly!

 Part of teaching language with older students is addressing the nuances and changes in grammar.
 A quick preposition activity is to talk about prepositions in everyday language.
 For instance, an antiquated rule is that writers should never end a sentence in a preposition, but most modern rules dictate that writers should avoid an awkward construction.
 Students think the discussion concerning a change in rules is interesting, and they often take sides.

 Finally, present your lesson on prepositions as engaging, because I’m sure it is!
 My preposition lesson plans contain a variety of activities including task cars and a picture presentation to use throughout your preposition activities.
 No matter what preposition activities you choose, be sure to connect grammar to writing and to activate prior knowledge.
 Soon, you’ll be sharing with other teachers how to teach prepositions.